ibm-cloud-docs/platform-engineering/white-paper.md

 {: #heading-selfserve}

 Enhancing automation by exposing key capabilities as self-service features creates a more developer-friendly platform:
-1. **Observability Tools for Developers**
+1. **Observability tools for developers**
    Provide developers with access to observability solutions, enabling monitoring, logging, and alerting for better system insight.
-2. **Self-serve Onboarding**
+2. **Self-serve onboarding**
    Allow developers to initiate application onboarding with minimal friction through user-friendly interfaces or APIs.
-3. **CI/CD and Observability Integrations**
+3. **CI/CD and observability integrations**
-   Make CI/CD pipelines (including shift-left) and observability tools easily accessible for developers to configure, monitor, and troubleshoot their applications independently.
+   Make continuous integration (CI) and continuous delivery (CD) pipelines and observability tools easily accessible for developers to configure, monitor, and troubleshoot their applications independently.
-4. **Scaling Automation**
+4. **Scaling automation**
    Provide tooling so that developers can adjust resources and capacity without manual intervention.

 By transforming internal platform engineering tools into a robust IDP, organizations can boost developer productivity, reduce operational overhead, and foster innovation through frictionless automation and enhanced autonomy.